-How to explore Boston's Freedom Trail
+Guide to Exploring Boston’s Freedom Trail During the 250th Anniversary

 The Old North Church surrounded by the narrow streets of Boston’s North End.
+All Photos by John O’Boyle / The Empty Nest Explorers

 Downtown Boston is very walkable, and at the time of the Revolutionary War, it was even smaller.